 A tailored course for aspiring blockchain engineers

 Beyondskills launched Blockchain Engineer Junior in early June to help students develop skills for one of the most sought-after roles in the industry.
-“Learning to develop blockchain applications is an essential first step for anybody who wants to become a blockchain engineer,” Davide explains.
+“Learning to develop blockchain applications is essential.
+It’s the first step for anybody who wants to become a blockchain engineer,” Davide explains.

 This course focuses on teaching students how to use Solidity to code Smart Contracts.
 “By offering an interactive and engaging practical learning experience, we strive to enable computer science graduates and anybody with basic coding skills to make that first step,” Davide emphasizes.

 With Blockchain Engineer Junior, Davide and his team hope to go beyond simply preparing students to find their first job in blockchain.
-They also hope they can give students agnostic knowledge which they can use in the future to choose their career path.
+They also hope they can give students agnostic knowledge.
+They can use it in the future to choose their career path.

 Rising global adoption of blockchain